-• The underlying objective or purpose of the standard is not relevant to the development and therefore compliance is unnecessary;
+The underlying objective or purpose of the standard is not relevant to the development and therefore compliance is unnecessary

 The underlying objective or purpose of the standard is relevant to this development but, as illustrated in the plans submitted with the development application, it is achieved through the height variation with a higher quality urban planning and urban design outcome.
-This also accounts for the natural/modified topography of the land and a desire to achieve the allowable floor space standard under the LEP (FSR proposed 0.93:1 - FSR allowed 1:1).
+This also accounts for the natural/modified topography of the land.